ValerioMC/smart-ledger-be/README.md

     tagsSorter: alpha
 ```

-### Disabilitare Swagger in Produzione
+### Disabling Swagger in Production

-Per disabilitare Swagger in produzione, impostare in `application.yml`:
+To disable Swagger in production, set in `application.yml`:

 ```yaml
 springdoc: